robertdebock/ansible-role-revealmd/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-revealmd.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-revealmd)

-Have revealmd available on your system.
+The purpose of this role is to install and configure revealmd on your system.

 Example Playbook
 ----------------